Mattie Groves

 This ballad appears in Wit and Drollery (1658).
 A copy was also printed on a broadside by Henry Gosson, who is said to have printed between 1607 and 1641.
 It is quoted in several old plays earlier than this.
 Circa 1611 it is quoted in a play by Beaumont and Fletcher, Knight of the Burning Pestle.
 The ballad appears in southern Scotland, England and America.

 This ballad is a variant of Child Ballad #81 (Little Musgrave and Lady Barnard).
 It is also spelled Matty Groves or Matthy Groves.
-These words and the single line melody are from The Mudcat Cafe.
+These words and the single line melody are from Digital Tradition.

 In some versions of the ballad the two men are brothers.
 In others Musgrave is married, and in some versions Lord Bernard kills himself and Musgrave is hanged.